MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-bf-cli-update-luis.md

 ## Publish your LUIS Application

 When you finish building, training, and testing your active LUIS app, make it available to your client application by publishing it to the endpoint.
-You can do that using the `luis:application:publish` command
+You can do that using the `luis:application:publish` command.

 ```cli
 bf luis:application:publish --appId <application-id> --versionId <version-id> --endpoint <endpoint> --subscriptionKey <subscription-key>